alexiastandish/custom-cart-page-demo/README.md

 This project is a phase 1 prototype for Custom Blocks on Cart Feature.
 Though it's scoped for phase 1 of the custom blocks on cart release, it's built to be scalable for future iterations where we allow merchants to add more than 2 blocks at a time.
 The custom cart blocks are stored as arrays on the backend so building the phase 1 prototype with the future goal in mind seemed appropriate.

+#### Reason for prototyping

+-   moving away from react beatiful dnd
+-   specific feature requirements requires a lot of extra logic outide of what's provided out of the box w dnd kit
+-   scalable for future iterations of the feature

 #### Phase 1

 -   can only add 1 custom block on top and one custom block on bottom